 “If a doctor had a pill to make you feel better and live longer, he would prescribe it right away,” says Holland.
 “But that remedy already exists — in exercise.”
 The exercise you’ve been doing is probably already lowering your blood pressure, increasing your immunity and reducing your risk of type 2 diabetes and other chronic diseases.
-(Check out “How Exercise Heals” in the November 2007 archives for a more detailed discussion of the medical benefits of fitness.)
+(Check out “How Exercise Heals” for a more detailed discussion of the medical benefits of fitness.)

 If you haven’t already joined a health club, you may want to sign up at this point, because working out is becoming a more central part of your life.
 You may instinctively be making better nutrition choices in an effort to support your fitness efforts, and if you’re not, this is a great time to start making the shift — you’ll find exercise becomes easier and more rewarding.

 This is also when Holland advises his clients to mix it up: “Changing your routine every four to six weeks keeps you mentally stimulated and helps your body to keep changing.”
-(For how to create a long-term exercise routine, see “Plan for Success” in the January/February 2007 archives.)
+(For how to create a long-term exercise routine, see “Plan for Success”.)